sxmad/markdown-quicklook/README.md

 - **Emoji**: Full emoji support with `:emoji_name:` syntax
 - **Theme**: Automatic light/dark mode based on system settings

-## Acknowledgements

-This project is significantly inspired by and utilizes portions of [markdown-preview-enhanced](https://github.com/shd101wyy/markdown-preview-enhanced), created by Yiyi Wang (shd101wyy).
-We sincerely thank the author for their excellent work.

-This project complies with the University of Illinois/NCSA Open Source License under which `markdown-preview-enhanced` is distributed.

 ## Quick Start

 ### Installation